XodoDocs/itext-legacy-tmc-techblog/pdfchain/whitepaper_js_8_30_2017.md

 In a web of trust context, there are again public and private keys.
 Public keys are accessible to everyone, like a phone-book.
-Everyone can look up Alice’s public key.
+Everyone can look up Alice's public key.
 Multiple people can of course claim to be Alice.

 But other records can be added as well.